Fiber Optic Splitters: An Overview and Product Options

 Let’s start with the basics.

-First things first: Fiber networks use thin strands of glass arranged in bundles called optical cables to transmit light signals over long distances.
-Light travels by bouncing off the walls of the cable repeatedly, until it eventually arrives at a destination where the signal is translated back into data and output for use by applications.
+Fiber networks use thin strands of glass to transmit light signals over long distances.
+Light travels through the fiber until it eventually is converted back into data and for use by network applications.

 Fiber optic splitters are devices that take light from a single fiber and split it into one or more different fibers.

-For instance, a 1×4 split configuration would take a single light beam and split it into four separate light beams to be transmitted through four individual fiber cables, as illustrated in this graphic from Thorlabs.
+For instance, a 1×4 split configuration would take a single light beam and split it into four separate light beams to be transmitted through four individual fiber cables, as illustrated in this graphic courtesy of Thorlabs.

 How does a fiber optic splitter work?

-Fiber optic splitters in PON (passive optical networks) are passive devices.
+Fiber optic splitters are passive devices.
 This means that they don’t generate power or require power to function – nor do they require any electronic components.

-To make things simple: Light enters the splitter, and the splitter passively separates the light into different beams using non-electronic components, then outputs distinct beams into new fibers.
+To make things simple: Light enters the splitter, and the splitter passively separates the light into different beams using non-electronic components, then outputs send distinct beams into seperate fibers.

 What applications are fiber optic splitters used for?